phadjido/CubismZ/README.md

 is 1.
 The input HDF5 data is compressed to the CZ format using the `hdf2cz` tool with wavelets and ZLIB compression substages.
-The compressed data is then converted back to HDF5 using the `cz2hdf` tool and can be used for visualization using a capable tool such as ParaView, for example.
+The compressed data is then converted back to HDF5 using the `cz2hdf` tool and can be used for visualization using a capable tool such as Paraview, for example.

 #### Cloud caviation collapse dataset